 Software license fee revenue is recognized when persuasive evidence of an arrangement exists, software is made available to our customers, the fee is fixed or determinable and collection is probable.
 The determination of whether fees are fixed or determinable and collection is probable involves the use of assumptions.
-If at the outset of an arrangement we determine that the arrangement fee is not fixed or determinable, assuming all other revenue recognition criteria have been met.
-If at the outset of an arrangement that collectability is not probable, revenue is deferred until the earlier of when collectability becomes probable or the receipt of payment.
+If at the outset of an arrangement we determine that the arrangement fee is not fixed or determinable, revenue is deferred until the arrangement fee becomes fixed or determinable, assuming all other revenue recognition criteria have been met.
+If at the outset of an arrangement we determine that collectability is not probable, revenue is deferred until the earlier of when collectability becomes probable or the receipt of payment.
 If there is uncertainty as to the customer's acceptance of our deliverables, revenue is not recognized until the earlier of receipt of customer acceptance, expiration of the acceptance period, or when we can demonstrate we meet the acceptance criteria.
 We evaluate contract terms and customer information to ensure that these criteria are met prior to our recognition of license fee revenue.